0xGojoArc/PasswordStore-Audit/audit-data/report.md

 <!-- Your report starts here! -->

-Prepared by: Rishad
+Prepared by: 0xGojoArc
-Lead Security Researcher: Rishad
+Lead Security Researcher: 0xGojoArc

 # Table of Contents